Best Antivirus for Multiple Devices in 2026

 The results screen after running a scan on our MacBook Pro.
 Norton Antivirus Features

-Norton’s Genie Scam Protection is powered by AI.
-It can spot threats traditional antiviruses might miss, especially online scams that involve social engineering.
+Norton’s AI-powered scam protection feature can spot threats traditional antiviruses might miss, especially online scams that involve social engineering.
 During our testing, it blocked phishing emails and fake websites that steal personal information.
 One was even a very convincing Best Buy Geek Squad scam email that almost had us fooled.

-You can get Genie Scam Protection with a Norton Antivirus Plus subscription, which costs $2.49 per month.
+Scam protection comes with most subscriptions, with prices starting at just $2.49 per month.
 However, that plan covers one device.
-You’ll need a Norton 360 plan to protect multiple devices, with 10 maximum devices on the Select Plus plan that also includes Norton LifeLock.
+You’ll need a Norton 360 plan to protect multiple devices, with 10 maximum devices on the Select Plus plan that also includes LifeLock.

 Norton Antivirus Performance